WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you should consider the cost of consistency.
 The writes to the other global table are more costly than normal writes.
   These are not done by you, but by the service itself.

+- due to **replication lag** you **might have issues with read/write consistency**.
+Keep that in mind.

+  - read more about Global Tables consistency [here](https://www.alexdebrie.com/posts/dynamodb-eventual-consistency/#eventual-consistency-on-dynamodb-global-tables).

+  - Whatever you do, **do not make an assumption about the maximum time it takes Dynamo to replicate your data**.
+Any assumption you make and bake into your system will most likely be wrong!

 ##### The `AWS::DynamoDB::GlobalTable` resource